 23Zero

-Location: West Valley City, UT / Clayton South, Victoria, Australia
+Location: West Valley City, Utah / Clayton South, Victoria, Australia

 What we don't: Utilitarian looks appeal to overlanders more than recreational campers.

 23Zero’s tents might not be the most flashy or attractive, but these rugged models are some of the most functional on the market for overlanding use.
-With one foot in Australia and the other in Utah, 23Zero knows the ins and outs of demanding desert roads better than most, and their softshell tents have the feature sets to prove it.
-Case in point: most models are made with the brand’s innovative Light Suppression Technology for better protection against the relentless desert sun and heat.
-And arguably even more importantly, 23Zero tents represent some of the best values on the market, with durable materials and user-friendly designs that considerably undercut competitors like Thule Tepui and CVT.23Zero rooftop tents from above
+With one foot in Australia and the other in Utah, 23Zero knows the ins and outs of demanding desert roads better than most, and their tents have the feature sets to prove it.
+As an example, most models are made with the brand’s innovative Light Suppression Technology for better protection against the relentless desert sun and heat.
+On top of that, 23Zero tents represents a great value, with durable materials and user-friendly designs that often undercut top competitors.

-The biggest downside is convenience: these tents are only available through 23Zero’s website and a number of specialty dealers throughout the U.S., and shipping is pricey at around $300.
-But the good news is that 23Zero offers great customer service and hard-to-beat pricing.
-And in terms of options, the company sells three softshell models in a number of capacities: the budget Weekender is the brand’s lightweight model, the Breezeway offers great airflow and easy set-up, and the Walkabout provides 4-season comfort in a durable package.
-If your backcountry adventures often involve getting far off the beaten path—or if you’re simply less concerned about looks than all-around value—23Zero should be on your short list.
+The biggest downside here is convenience: These tents are only available through 23Zero’s website and a number of specialty dealers throughout the U.S., and shipping is pricey at $280 for ground and $349 if you need a lift gate (required if you don't have a forklift).
+That said, if you're near Salt Lake City, you can pick up for free, and 23Zero offers great customer service.
+And in terms of options, the company sells two softshell models and two hardshells in a number of capacities, as well as annexes and accessories.
+For softshells, the Breezeway offers great airflow and easy set-up, and the Walkabout provides 4-season comfort in a durable package.
+The hardshell models are newer and include the Kabari and Armadillo.
+If your backcountry adventures often involve getting far off the beaten path, then 23Zero should be on your short list.

 James Baroud